Malfurra/Malfurra/readme.md

 <li>🤝 Looking to collaborate on: Beginner-friendly open-source projects</li>
 <li>📫 How to reach me: mallownly@gmail.com</li>
 </ul>
-<blockquote> I’m eager to connect with others in the tech community and share what I learn along the way! </blockquote>
+<blockquote> <strong> I’m eager to connect with others in the tech community and share what I learn along the way!</strong> </blockquote>

 ___